Blog

 “Should the essays be personal, professional, or a mix of the two?”

-Although these are some of the most common questions we receive about the HBS and GSB essays, applicants undoubtedly will have many more we have not addressed here.
-If you would like even more targeted guidance on approaching and writing your HBS or GSB essay, along with annotated essays from actual past applicants, check out our book “What Matters?” and “What More?”: 50 Successful Essays for the Stanford GSB and HBS (and Why They Worked).
+Although these are some of the most common questions we receive about the HBS and Stanford GSB essays, applicants undoubtedly have many more that we have not addressed here.
+If you would like additional targeted guidance on approaching and writing your Stanford GSB essay, along with annotated essays from actual past applicants, check out our book “What Matters?” and “What More?”: 50 Successful Essays for the Stanford GSB and HBS (and Why They Worked).
+Be aware that this book also includes and analyzes past HBS essays, but they are based on the school’s previous prompt and not the current ones.

 Upcoming Events